krishaamer/green-filter-research/research/literature/sustainability.md

 ## Design for Human Rights {#design-for-human-rights}

-– GOP27 text refers to “human right to a clean, healthy and sustainable environment” (UNFCCC Conference of the Parties serving as the meeting of the Parties to the Paris Agreement (CMA) (2022))
+-   UNFCCC Conference of the Parties serving as the meeting of the Parties to the Paris Agreement (CMA) (2022) text refers to “human right to a clean, healthy and sustainable environment”.

 ### Greenwashing {#greenwashing}

-Both the European Commission and the Chair of U.S. Securities and Exchange Commission (SEC) Gary Gensler have called for more legislation to curb business greenwashing practices (US Securities and Exchange Commission (2022)).
+-   Both the European Commission and the Chair of U.S. Securities and Exchange Commission (SEC) Gary Gensler have called for more legislation to curb business greenwashing practices (US Securities and Exchange Commission (2022)).
 Until new legislation is in place (2030 in the EU), consumer awareness is crucial as currently most emission-reduction programs are voluntary (André & Valenciano-Salazar (2022)) and thus affected by consumer demand.

-Greenwashing is a large detractor from environmental action as it’s difficult to know what is sustainable and what is not.
+-   Greenwashing is a large detractor from environmental action as it’s difficult to know what is sustainable and what is not.
 Reading EU Commission’s proposals, one might think the politicians have everything under control, we can relax and continue the same lifestyles as before.
 Unfortunately, this is not true.
 As with ESG, while the good intentions may be there, the reality is emissions keep rising, while they should be falling.
 It’s possible to curb greenwashing!

-Examples of greenwashing: - Greenwashing is widespread in company social media communications Geoffrey Supran (2022) - “Most plastics marketed as”home compostable” don’t actually work, with as much as 60% failing to disintegrate after six months” Purkiss et al. (2022) - Shopping bags marketed as *biodegradable* don’t show deterioration after 3 years in salt-water sea environment Napper & Thompson (2019) - While the EU has proposed legislation to curb greenwashing, EU climate policy itself has been critized for greenwashing (Frédéric Simon (2020); Kira Taylor (2021)) - Sometimes greenwashing comes under legislative protection: “A recent investigation shows illegal logging of protected areas in eastern European countries that supplies residential wood pellets in Italy.
+-   Examples of greenwashing: - Greenwashing is widespread in company social media communications Geoffrey Supran (2022) - “Most plastics marketed as”home compostable” don’t actually work, with as much as 60% failing to disintegrate after six months” Purkiss et al. (2022) - Shopping bags marketed as *biodegradable* don’t show deterioration after 3 years in salt-water sea environment Napper & Thompson (2019) - While the EU has proposed legislation to curb greenwashing, EU climate policy itself has been critized for greenwashing (Frédéric Simon (2020); Kira Taylor (2021)) - Sometimes greenwashing comes under legislative protection: “A recent investigation shows illegal logging of protected areas in eastern European countries that supplies residential wood pellets in Italy.
 Belgium, Denmark, and the Netherlands are importing pellets from Estonia, where protected areas are logged for pellets and the country has lost its forest carbon sink, despite large-scale wood pellet plants being certified ‘sustainable’ by the Sustainable Biomass Program” (Booth (2022))

 A number of new AI-based tools aim to find instances of greenwashing.